scverse/scverse.github.io/content/people/_index.md

 +++
 title = "People"
-preface = "For people participating in and interacting with the consortium, there are <a href='/about/roles'>different roles</a> — from core developers to contributors and community memebers."
+preface = "For people participating in and interacting with the consortium, there are <a href='/about/roles'>different roles</a> — from core developers to contributors and community members."

 # ---------- core developers, in alphabetical order